 Every Rector (I know) loves to read and the congregation benefits from their life-long learning.
 But you may not realize how expensive specialized theological and religious books are today.

-- Dr. Gerald Bray has recently released a critical edition of the Anglican Books of Homilies.
-Most Rectors would love to have it, but the hardcover on Amazon is over $100 while the paperback is over $40.
+- Last year we highlighted a new critical edition of the Anglican Book of Homilies.
+Last year, I pointed out that Rectors would love to have it, but the hardcover on Amazon is over $100 while the paperback is over $40.
+Checking back in this year, the hardcover on Amazon is slightly over $200 and the paperback is almost $50.

 Rector’s are trained to do things in moderation, but the one area where they do (and should) go crazy is in the area of books.
+These essential tools add up quickly.
 Help them go shopping!

 By the way, for things like clothes or books, I would encourage you to give gift cards/certificates.
 These items are personal to your Rector and it makes sense that he or she should be left to make the final selection and purchase.